 white men (cf. Winther, 2010, here, & ‘U.S. Department of Justice report’, 2006).
 (The reported rape figures are believed to represent less than half, probably only ca. 37-38% of the real number.)

-Thus, racial strife has nothing to do with a “racialized consciousness” because these rapes weren’t committed for conscious reasons.
+Thus, racial strife has nothing to do with a “racialized consciousness”, for these rapes weren’t committed for conscious reasons.
 Rather, it is a manifestation of “dark nature”, common to both white and black man.
 According to FBI’s homicide statistics for 2013, single victim and single offender, there were 409 homicides with white victim and black offender.
 The number of homicides with black victim and white offender were 189 (cf. ‘FBI Crime Reports’, 2013).
 Thus, Blacks are accountable for 68.4% of black-white interracial homicides despite being only 13% of the population.
 It means that a black person is 13 times more likely to commit interracial homicide than a white person.
 One must keep in mind that these figures also prove that interracial homicide is a rare event.
 Still, the over-representation of Blacks in violent crime is truly daunting.

-The average intellectual applies our Christian concept in the most superficial way, and provide a solution to the racial predicament.
+The average intellectual applies our Christian ethic in the most superficial way, and provide a solution to the racial predicament.
 We must neutralize hatred by elevating forgiveness as ideal and stop seeing people as “other”.
 An obvious conclusion is that black people, especially, should stop thinking in terms of out-group and in-group.
 Supposedly, as long as Blacks remain defensive about their group affiliation they will persevere in their victimization of white people.
 It is the formulation of an intellectual seated in an ivory tower, safely removed from reality.
 Racial strife is analyzed in terms of racial exclusivity, which is supposed to be the conscious standpoint of the offender.
 But this is merely the offender’s conscious rationalization of the archaic impetus of the unconscious.
 The idea that we can remove ‘dark nature’ by adopting a forgiving sentiment in an ethnically mixed environment is nonsensical.
-It’s like saying that we should be able to stop the greenhouse effect by composting kitchen refuse.
+It’s like saying that we should be able to stop climate warming by composting kitchen refuse.